Sunflower1109/holbertonschool-shell/permissions/README.md

 - 4-empty: Creates an empty file called hello.
 - 5-execute: Adds execute permission to the owner of the file hello.
 - 6-multiple_permissions: Adds execute permission to the owner and group owner, and read permission to other users, for the file hello.
+- 7-everybody: Adds execute permission to the owner, group owner, and other users for the file hello.